 - Under the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA), for patients with Medicare coverage, all ESRD payments for dialysis treatments are made under the ESRD PPS, a single bundled payment rate which provides a fixed payment rate, to encompass substantially all goods and services provided during the dialysis treatment.
 MIPPA further created the ESRD Quality Incentive Program (QIP) which provides that dialysis facilities in the United States that fail to achieve annual quality standards established by CMS could have base payments reduced in a subsequent year by up to 2%. - Additionally, the Budget Control Act of 2011 (BCA) effected a 2% reduction to Medicare payments and subsequent activity in Congress, namely a \$1.2 trillion sequester (across-the-board spending cuts) in discretionary programs (U.S. Sequestration) took effect on April 1, 2013 and continues in force.
+The 2% sequestration was temporarily suspended several times subsequent to May 1, 2020 as part of the U.S. government's efforts to address the COVID-19 pandemic.
 In March 2021, President Biden signed the American Rescue Plan Act of 2021 (the American Rescue Plan Act) which the Congressional Budget Office has estimated will result in budget deficits that required a 4% reduction in Medicare program payments for 2022 under the Statutory Pay-As-You-Go Act of 2010 (Statutory PAYGO).
-The Protecting Medicare and American Farmers from Sequester Cuts Act deferred until 2023 the 4% reduction in Medicare program payments that would have been triggered by Statutory PAYGO as a result of the budgetary impact of the American Rescue Plan Act and the Consolidated Appropriations Act of 2023 again suspended Statutory PAYGO sequestration for 2023 and 2024.
-Spending cuts pursuant to U.S. Sequestration have adversely affected our operating results in the past and, with the suspension having been lifted, will contribution, "premium support" model and to shift Medicaid funding to a block grant or per capita arrangement, with greater flexibility for the states, have been proposed or considered from time to time.
+The Protecting Medicare and

+American Farmers from Sequester Cuts Act deferred until 2023 the 4% reduction in Medicare program payments that would have been triggered by Statutory PAYGO as a result of the budgetary impact of the American Rescue Plan Act.
+However, the Consolidated Appropriations Act of 2023 again suspended Statutory PAYGO sequestration for 2023 and 2024.
+Spending cuts pursuant to U.S. Sequestration have adversely affected our operating results in the past and, with the suspension having been lifted, will continue to do so.
+In addition, options to restructure the Medicare program in the direction of a defined contribution, "premium support" model and to shift Medicaid funding to a block grant or per capita arrangement, with greater flexibility for the states, have been proposed or considered from time to time.
 Changes in payment methodologies and funding or payment requirements of (without limitation) the ESRD PPS, the Physician Fee Schedule, the Clinical Laboratory Fee Schedule, and the Ambulatory Surgical Center Payment System may have material effects on our operating results.
 We may also experience changes in the interpretation of government regulations by the courts.
 We have very little opportunity to influence or predict the magnitude of those changes.